Sensible sunlight for maintaining healthy vitamin D levels year round

 SKIN SAFETY AND CLARITY

 Importantly, guidance on Vitamin D and guidance on skin protection are not mutually exclusive.
-Scientific consensus across endocrinology, dermatology, and nutrition science recognises that limited, everyday exposure well below the threshold of skin damage can occur as part of normal daily life, while skin protection remains important during longer or more intense exposures [4].
+Scientific consensus across endocrinology, dermatology, and nutrition, recognises that limited, everyday exposure well below the threshold of skin damage can occur as part of normal daily life — and is encouraged — while skin protection remains important during longer or more intense exposures [4].

 WHY THIS MATTERS

-Understanding sensible sunlight exposure helps contextualise Vitamin D as part of everyday physiology rather than as a source of confusion or concern.
+This is why balance is so important.
+Understanding sensible sunlight exposure helps contextualise Vitamin D within everyday physiology, rather than seeing it as an isolated concern.
 Vitamin D is not about seeking sunlight, but about understanding how light, diet, and supplementation interact in contemporary life [7].

 CONCLUSION